claceio/docs/content/docs/Configuration/networking.md

 ---
 title: "Networking: Ports and Certificates"
-stub:
 description: "Securely develop and deploy internal web applications"
 weight: 200
 ---

 ## HTTP
 For HTTP requests, by default the Clace service listens on port 25223, on the localhost(127.0.0.1) interface.
 This means the HTTP port can be accessed from the same machine, it cannot be accessed remotely.
-To change this, update the config file
+To configure this, update the config file

 ```toml
 [http]